ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 *Sincere apologies if you recognise this as your code!
 I searched Google for an example and your article was high in the search results.*

-It certainly scared me off when I first investigated the topic.
-I already had a generic `Repository` based generic solution that was just a few classes.
+It certainly scared me off when I first investigated CQS.
+My `Repository` based generic solution had just a few classes.
 Why go backwards, it made no sense.

 This is an attempt to make it succinct!
-I now use it rather than my generic repository.
+I now use it over my generic repository code.

 ## Basic Interfaces and Classes